 Benefits of Leveling a Cake

 This is more than the compulsive habit of a recovering pastry chef; by removing the comparatively thick and dry top crust, I'm putting the soft interior of the cake in direct contact with the filling, so that the cake can readily absorb both moisture and aroma.
 Not only can that improve the cake's flavor and shelf life, it will also produce a heap of tasty scraps that are ideal for checking the filling or frosting's flavor, allowing me to fine-tune either one before assembling the cake.
 Or, at least, that's what I tell myself as I snack on bite after bite.

 Leveling works best on a completely cool cake; a warm and fragile cake will shed a mountain of crumbs as it's sliced.
-It also depends on having the right tool for the job—not a senseless, unitasking cake cutter, but a nine- or 10-inch serrated knife.
+It also depends on having the right tool for the job—not a senseless, unitasking cake cutter, but a 9- or 10-inch serrated knife.

 On Daniel's recommendation—his review of the best serrated knives is right here—I've become a fan of the Tojiro Bread Slicer, which is long enough to glide across an eight-inch cake.
 If you favor nine-inch cakes, you'd be better off with the slightly longer version from Dexter-Russell.
 Otherwise, just reach for your favorite bread knife; chances are, it's long and sharp enough to handle a simple cake.

 To level a cake with ease, position the blade right where the cake's dome begins to rise up.
 With a gentle horizontal sawing motion, cut roughly one inch into the cake, then rotate the cake about 45° and repeat.